koto-moya/easyDB/README.md

 # EasyDB

 A simple, stupid even, python wrapper around psycopg for loading data into a postgres DB.
-Lightweight, opensource, and Free\* (sort of)
+Lightweight, open source, and free\* (sort of)

 ## Motivations